FraniukasSneideris/Java-v.-Python---Resolving-the-Same-Task-with-Two-Different-Languages/README.md

 ### Compression Method
 1) The main idea is to iterate through the string and compare each character with the next one.
 If the characters are the same, the count is increased (num).
 2) When the characters are different, the current character and its count (num) are appeneded to the compressed string and reset the count (num) to 1.
-3) Edge cases of empty strings are handled at the start by checking if the input is empty and returning an empty string immediately, and and empty string is returned.
+3) Edge cases of empty strings are handled at the start by checking if the input is empty and returning an empty string immediately.

 ### Decompression Method
 1) This method iterates over the input string, where every two characters represent a character and its corresponding repetition count.
 2) For each pair of characters, the character is multiplied by the repetition count and appended to the result string.
-3) Similar to the compression method, the edge case of an empty string is checked at the start, and and empty string is returned.
+3) Similar to the compression method, the edge case of an empty string is checked at the start.

 ## Code